Skip to content

 Green cleaning uses eco-friendly cleaning practices that are safe for the environment.
 This is a service on its own, but also a way to differentiate yourself from the competition.

-This type of cleaning usually requires you to use non-toxic cleaning solutions, organic cotton cleaning cloths, and as little water as possible during your cleaning visits.
+This type of cleaning usually requires using non-toxic cleaning solutions, organic cotton cleaning cloths, and as little water as possible during your cleaning visits.

 7. Sanitization and disinfection

-Sanitization is similar to deep cleaning, but the focus is preventing diseases from spreading.
-You’ll use certain cleaning products and techniques to make sure the space is free of germs and bacteria.
+Sanitization is similar to deep cleaning, but the focus is on preventing diseases from spreading.
+You’ll use specific cleaning products and techniques to make sure the space is free of germs and bacteria.

-To offer this service, you may want to get certified in biohazard cleanup, pathogen decontamination, and environmental health and safety.
+To offer this service, you may need to get certified in biohazard cleanup, pathogen decontamination, and environmental health and safety.

 8. Ceiling and wall cleaning